 Sights & Activities

-Parents should enquire at local tourist information centres – everywhere has attractions where kids are king, and there will be recommendations on sights, activities and how to spend a rainy day.
+Make a point of stopping by the local TICs – everywhere has attractions where kids are king, and there will be recommendations on sights, activities and how to spend a rainy day.

-Newer museums are interactive (some have a dedicated kids’ section), and there are parks, playgrounds and swimming pools, plus year-round waterparks.
-Many attractions allow free admission for young kids (up to about age seven) and half-price (or substantially discounted) admission for those up to about 15.
-Family tickets are usually available.
+Newer museums are interactive (some have a dedicated kids’ section), and there are parks, playgrounds and swimming pools, plus year-round water parks.
+Many attractions allow free admission for young kids (up to about seven years) and half-price (or substantially discounted) admission for those up to about 15.
+Discounted family tickets are usually available.

-In the great outdoors, there are loads of family-friendly activities.
-Kids (and adults) will enjoy paddling on a lake at Bled or Bohinj, swimming in the Adriatic, taking a cable car up a mountain at Vogel or Velika Planina, or riding a train through a cave at mighty Postojna.
-Winter activities include ski schools – close to Ljubljana there's Krvavec ski centre; in the west, Kranjska Gora is well set up; and the east has Maribor Pohorje.
+In the great outdoors, there are loads of family activities.
+Kids will enjoy paddling on a lake at Bled or Bohinj, swimming in the Adriatic, taking a cable car up a mountain at Vogel or Velika Planina, or riding a train through a cave at mighty Postojna.

 Popular warm-weather activities like rafting on the Soča River can be done from around age five; other adventures (kayaking, canyoning) are possible from around age 10.